-The second issue is that many of these freelancers will require that American clients apply to the PCN program for an LCCN that the cataloguer will add to the data block to make it look more official, but an LCCN in a CIP data block not issued by the Library of Congress is somewhat nonsensical: as has already been stressed in Part II, the Library of Congress only inputs into their catalogue data they produce themselves; a librarian who looks in the Library of Congress’s database for the LCCN in a PCIP record will find nothing of use.
+The second issue is that many of these freelancers will require that American clients apply to the PCN Program for an LCCN that the cataloguer will add to the data block to make it look more official, but an LCCN in a CIP data block not issued by the Library of Congress is nonsensical: as has already been stressed in Part II, the Library of Congress only inputs into their catalogue data they produce themselves; a librarian who looks in the Library of Congress’s database for the LCCN in a PCIP record will find an empty record.

 The third and most important issue is that Publisher’s Cataloguing in Publication is considered suspect by cataloguing librarians.